On the development and analysis of coupled surface-subsurface models of catchments. Part 2. A three-dimensional benchmark model and its properties: Discussion

 We note some potential consequences of our benchmark model for future research.
 The (relative) simplicity of our benchmark, and the clear isolation of properties such as peak flow formation and their parametric dependencies, means that the benchmark can be used in future studies for intermodel comparison.
 For example, data-based methods, such as conceptual and statistical models, may exhibit a different dependence on catchment properties.
 Then, by isolating the reasons for such discrepancies, we may better understand the limitations of different classes of models.
 This potentially leads to the development of more theoretically-justified models in the future, which may offer improvements in accuracy over a wider range of scenarios.

-\mbox{} \textbf{Acknowledgements.} We thank Sean Longfield (Environmental Agency) for useful discussions, and for motivating this work via the 7th Integrative Think Tank hosted by the Statistical and Applied Mathematics CDT at Bath (SAMBa).
-We also thank Thomas Kjeldsen, Tristan Pryer, Keith Beven and Simon Dadson for insightful discussions.
-PM is supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project EP/S022945/1.
-PHT is supported by the Engineering and Physical Sciences Research Council [EP/V012479/1].
+\mbox{} \textbf{Acknowledgements.} We thank Sean Longfield (Environmental Agency) for many useful interactions and for motivating this work via the 7th Integrative Think Tank hosted by the Statistical and Applied Mathematics CDT at Bath (SAMBa).
+We also thank Thomas Kjeldsen (Bath), Tristan Pryer (Bath), and Rob Lamb (Lancaster/JBA Trust) for insightful discussions.
+We are indebted to the reviewers and the JFM editorial team---their comments and suggestions were instrumental in the final development of this paper.
+Piotr Morawiecki is supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project EP/S022945/1.

 \mbox{} \textbf{Declaration of Interests.} The authors report no conflict of interest.